 A. Although you are not required to seek medical care, it is highly recommended.
 Taking care of yourself physically is an important role in the healing process.
 You may have internal or external injuries as a result of an assault that require medical care.
 Additionally, you may want to explore options for emergency contraception and testing for and treating sexually transmitted infections (STIs) and/or pregnancy.
-Student Health Services has staff that can assess pregnancy risk; test and treat for STIs; and assess, treat, and/or offer referrals for physical injuries.
+Pitt-Johnstown's Office of Health and Counseling Services has staff that can assess pregnancy risk; test and treat for STIs; and assess, treat, and/or offer referrals for physical injuries.